Why do Water Women choose Yamamoto Japanese Limestone Neoprene?

 There are a number of viable fabrics used to make wetsuits

-Most popular, and most harmful to the environment, is a petroleum-based neoprene, a synthetic rubber first marketed in 1931 that is made from petrochemicals.
+Most popular is a petroleum-based neoprene, a synthetic rubber first marketed in 1931 that is made from petrochemicals.
 WALLIEN has never used petrol-based neoprene.

 Then there is Yamamoto limestone neoprene, sometimes called geoprene, which using special technology, converts calcium carbonate from limestone into chloroprene rubber chips.